This Crab Po’boy recipe was developed in partnership with Mirum Shopper. All recipes and opinions are my own! #MealInspirations

 - Mayonnaise // to taste, start with 1 tablespoon and work from there

-- Seafood seasoning // like the type you use to flavor a crab boil, seasoned salt with paprika works well too - start with 1/4 teaspoon and work from there
+- Old Bay seasoning – start with 1/4 teaspoon and work from there

 - Bread // I prefer a large bakery hot dog bun